IgniteUI/igniteui-blazor-examples/README.md

 - run the `gulp updateIG` command
 - create AND merge a pull request with changes in all *.csproj files in this repository
 - create 2nd pull request with similar changes in `/editor-templates/Blazor/main-template/BlazorClientApp.csproj` of the [igniteui-xplat-examples](https://github.com/IgniteUI/igniteui-xplat-examples) repository.
+- also update version in yml files: `/azure-pipelines/build-pipeline-client.yml` and `/azure-pipelines/build-pipeline-server.yml` in the `igVersion` parameter.

 ## Resources